A Post Originally Written For Instagram Towards The Start Of My Recovery:

 As I am eating more over the past weeks, the compulsion to move more, through walking, keeping ‘busy’, pacing, even just standing instead of sitting also grows much much stronger.

 In the past, through treatment attempts, my eating improved and the weight increased but the movement compulsions were never even touched on and it was these that kept the illness very strong and pulled me right back.

-Learning from experience, I know unless I address EVERY ED compulsion, ritual, routine, restriction and behaviour and do it together, I will never be ED free. ….
+Learning from experience, I know unless I address EVERY eating disorder compulsion, ritual, routine, restriction and behaviour and do it together, I will never be illness free. ….

 PLUS, it is often the movement issues and behaviours that can leave us so disabled by this illness.

-The lower level movement compulsions can be as big a reason for not being able to socialise with an ED as the food fears are. .
+The lower level movement compulsions can be as big a reason for not being able to socialise with an eating disorder as the food fears are. ..